The Real Estate M&A and Private Equity Review: USA

 iii Hostile transactions

 While activist campaigns against REITs have historically often stayed under the radar, they are becoming more mainstream, particularly as well-capitalised, higher-profile and non-REIT-dedicated activists increasingly look to the REIT sector.
-In 2019, 13 new activist campaigns were launched against REITs, ranging from shareholder proposals to declassify boards or otherwise dismantle representing a significant increase in activity.14 In 2019, approximately 4 per cent of all announced activist campaigns against US companies were in the real estate sector.15 As noted above, opportunistic buyers have been quietly accumulating positions in a number of REITs in the wake of the recent market dislocations resulting from the covid-19 pandemic.
-Activists' approach in the current environment may be to park money in well-run REITs that are expected to have a strong recovery, without an immediate activist thesis, while retaining the optionality to shift gears if the recovery does not match expectations.
+In 2020, 20 new activist campaigns were launched against REITs, ranging from shareholder proposals to declassify boards or otherwise dismantle representing a significant increase in activity.14 In 2020, approximately 3 per cent of all announced activist campaigns against US companies were in the real estate sector.15 As noted above, during the market dislocations caused by the covid-19 pandemic, buyers quietly accumulated positions in a number of REITs.
+Activists' approach in the coming years may be to park money in well-run REITs that are expected to have a strong recovery, without an immediate activist thesis, while retaining the optionality to shift gears if the recovery does not match expectations.

 More broadly, US REITs incorporated in Maryland have continued to face pressure from investors and proxy advisory firms to opt out of the Maryland Unsolicited Takeovers Act, which allows boards to take certain actions, including classifying themselves without shareholder approval, and to remove prohibitions or restrictions on shareholders' ability to amend by-laws.